louiscouston/RBHC/2D/first_run_files/README.md

 5. Compile your code and run!
 -> run “makenek hc”
 -> run “nekmpi hc X” with X=#cores
--> run “visnek hc” to prepare hc.fldxxxx files for visualization in VisIt
+-> run “visnek hc” to prepare hc.fldxxxx files for visualization in VisIt (frequence set by iotime in hc.rea) -> open VisIt and load the hc.nek5000 file

 6. Analyze the results
--> run "fort.py", which post-process the volume-averaged quantities computed on the fly via the hc.usr routine
+-> run "python3 postprocess-fort.py", which post-processes the volume-averaged quantities computed on the fly via the hc.usr routine (creating figure fort.png)
+-> run "./clean.sh", which breaks down hc.his in reduced .dat files -> run "python3 generate-data.py", which post-processes the .dat files into .npz files (including reduced files with time averages beyond tsss only)
+-> run "python3 plot-figures.py", which creates figures (snapshots) from bulk.npz
+-> fancier analysis can be run adjusting the python scripts stored in the folder specific_analysis_files (nb: they only work using the folder organization I used personally... and some variables have been renamed... so use with caution!)

 Running a simulation using pre-compiled files